OpenCTI-Platform/opencti/docs/docs/usage/overview.md

   ![Menu](assets/menu.png)
 </figure>

 ## Structure

 ### The "hot knowledge"

 The first part of the platform in the left menu is dedicated to what we call the "hot knowledge", which means this is the entities and relationships which are added on a daily basis in the platform and which generally require work / analysis from the users.

-* `Analysis`: all containers which convey relevant knowledge such as reports, groupings and malware analysis.
+* `Analyses`: all containers which convey relevant knowledge such as reports, groupings and malware analyses.
 * `Cases`: all types of case like incident responses, requests for information, for takedown, etc.
 * `Events`: all incidents & alerts coming from operational systems as well as sightings.
 * `Observations`: all technical data in the platform such as observables, artifacts and indicators.